UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/15-collab.md

 her `Desktop` folder, the Collaborator enters:

 ~~~
-$ git clone https://github.com/vlad/planets.git ~/Desktop/vlad-planets
+$ git clone https://github.com/vlad/shell-scripts.git ~/Desktop/vlad-shell-scripts
 ~~~
 {: .language-bash}

 Replace 'vlad' with the Owner's username.

-If you choose to clone without the clone path (`~/Desktop/vlad-planets`) specified at the end, you will clone inside your own planets folder!
+If you choose to clone without the clone path (`~/Desktop/vlad-shell-scripts`) specified at the end, you will clone inside your own shell-scripts folder!
 Make sure to navigate to the `Desktop` folder first.

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)